DArlegui/Web-Design-Projects/README.md

 ### Project 1: Shopping List

-The Basic Shopping List Web App is a straightforward project developed using a combination of JavaScript, HTML, and CSS.
 This project aims to provide users with a simple and user-friendly platform to create and manage their shopping lists digitally.
-Users can quickly create a list of items they need to buy by entering item names into the provided input field.
+Users can quickly create an item by entering item name into the provided input field.
+Items can easily be removed from the list with a single click.
 The application utilizes JavaScript to instantly update the displayed list as users add or remove items.
-The interface is designed to be intuitive, with a clean layout that displays the shopping list prominently.
-Items can be easily removed from the list with a single click, enhancing the flexibility of the list management process.
-The project features basic styling using CSS to ensure a visually appealing presentation.
+There is also a "filter item" input field to search for a specific item and a clear all after the user has finished gathering all their items.

 <!--### Project 0: [Project Name]-->
 <!--Brief description of the project and its purpose.
 Highlight any key features, technologies used, and design inspiration.
 Include a screenshot or link to a live demo if available.-->